 When it comes to academic research and web presence, the university is one of the best institutions in Ghana that encourages web publishing and research.

 The University for Development Studies (UDS), despite the fact that it was established in May 1992, has been ranked as one of Ghana’s best universities.
 This is because of her aim to share “Knowledge for Service” as well as her methodology of teaching, research, and outreach programmes.

 The University began academic work in September 1993 and since then, has always sought to address and find solutions to the environmental problems and socio-economic deprivation that have characterized northern Ghana in particular, as well as some rural areas across the country.

 3. University of Cape Coast

-It is one of the top ranking universities in Ghana established with the aim to generate highly skilled and qualified individuals in education who will offer good leadership and enlightenment to the people of Ghana and to meet the manpower needs of the country’s accelerated education programme.
-It is ranked one of the top 10 Ghanaian universities due to its track record in research, training and producing highly successful individuals across the globe.
+It is one of the top-ranking universities in Ghana established with the aim to generate highly skilled and qualified individuals in education who will offer good leadership and enlightenment to the people of Ghana and to meet the manpower needs of the country’s accelerated education programme.
+The University of Cape Coast is ranked one of the top 10 Ghanaian universities due to its track record in research and training and also for producing highly successful individuals across the globe.

 2. Kwame Nkrumah University of Science & Technology

 Kwame Nkrumah University of Science & Technology (KNUST) was founded by Kwame Nkrumah, and established in 1952.
 Since it started off as a University in Ghana, KNUST has been on record as a first-class university in Ghana.
 It is a globally recognized university for being the premier centre of excellence in Africa for teachings, research, and entrepreneurship training in science and technology which are targeted at the development of Ghana and Africa.

 1. The University of Ghana